-Investors may hold stocks that pay low dividends.
+Investors who have owned stock in the past few years may hold stocks that pay low dividends.
 Suppose you want more income for retirement.
-If you sell appreciated stock and reinvest the proceeds to achieve a higher yield, there is a capital gains tax liability-
+If you sell appreciated stock and reinvest the proceeds to achieve a higher yield, there is a capital gains tax liability-possibly as high as 23.8% (20% capital gains tax rate plus the 3.8% Medicare surtax on investment income).